aws-samples/emr-serverless-samples/cloudformation/emr-serverless-cloudwatch-dashboard/README.md

 The CloudWatch Dashboard provides an overview of pre-initialized capacity vs. OnDemand as well as drill-down metrics for CPU, memory, and disk usage for Spark Drivers and Executors.
 [Pre-initialized capacity is an optional feature of EMR Serverless](https://docs.aws.amazon.com/emr/latest/EMR-Serverless-UserGuide/application-capacity.html) that keeps driver and workers pre-initialized and ready to respond in seconds and this dashboard can help understand if pre-initialized capacity is being used effectively.

+Follow along below to see how to get started or see a full demo in the [walkthrough](#example-walkthrough) section.

 ## Getting started

 **From the CloudFormation Console:**